Death and state funeral of Norodom Sihanouk: Funeral

 Cambodian officials gather near the Air China Boeing 747 arranged by the Chinese government at Phnom Penh International Airport to receive the body of former King Norodom Sihanouk as well as his widow, Queen Mother Norodom Monineath Sihanouk, and son, current King Norodom Sihamoni.

-A state funeral was held on 17 October 2012 and the National Television of Kampuchea repeatedly screened a 30-minute documentary about his life.
+A state funeral was held on 17 October 2012 and the National Television of Cambodia repeatedly screened a 30-minute documentary about his life.
 Sihanouk's body then reposed in the Royal Palace until 1 February 2013 where it lay in state until 4 February 2013, when it was finally cremated.
 Sihanouk's royal coffin was adorned with gold and draped with the Royal Standard of the King of Cambodia.

 The former king's body was greeted by 90 Buddhist monks who chanted prayers and by tens of thousands citizens waited along the road.
 Brought into the Royal Palace, his body reposed there until 1 February 2013.
 Sihanouk's body was removed from the palace on that day, and Cambodians gathered to bid one last farewell to their former leader.
 His body lay in state for three days and was cremated on 4 February 2013.
 The obsequies were attended by a number of foreign dignitaries, among whom were French Prime Minister Jean-Marc Ayrault, Thai Prime Minister Yingluck Shinawatra, Vietnamese Prime Minister Nguyen Tan Dung, Filipino Vice President Jejomar Binay, China's Jia Qinglin, Prince Akishino of Japan, Lao Prime Minister Thongsing Thammavong, Singaporean Deputy Prime Minister Tharman Shanmugaratnam, and others.

 King Norodom Sihamoni presented Sihanouk with the title "Preah Karuna Preah Bat Samdech Preah Norodom Sihanouk Preah Borom Ratanakkot" (ព្រះករុណាព្រះបាទសម្តេចព្រះនរោត្តម សីហនុ ព្រះបរមរតនកោដ្ឋ; literally "The King Who Lies in the Diamond Urn").

 Foreign dignitaries who attended Sihanouk's funeral: